altacus/lenovo-x13s/README.md

 Steev's Kernel with working sound, wifi, no additional patching necessary for Debian [6.3.y](https://github.com/steev/linux/tree/lenovo-x13s-linux-6.3.y)

+## Firmware
+If you are missing firmware, a good resource would be this [repo.](https://github.com/ironrobin/x13s-alarm)

 ## 6.5.y Kernel
 There were issues encountered when using Steev kernel [6.5.y](https://github.com/steev/linux/tree/lenovo-x13s-linux-6.5.y).